 Our total quarterly revenue has generally increased sequentially during the last eleven quarters, with revenue increasing from the preceding period in nine of the eleven quarters shown.
 Our product revenue in the third quarters of each of fiscal 2007 and 2008 was \$3.2 million and \$0.5 million lower, respectively, on a sequential basis, while the third quarter of fiscal 2009 was \$1.1 million higher due to increased sales volume over the prior quarter, predominantly in the Americas region.
-Although a significant volume of shipments occurs towards the end of each of our quarterly reporting periods, including during the quarter ended September 30, 2009, management believes that the transition from a fiscal quarter ending on the Sunday closest to the calendar quarter end, to a calendar quarter end basis (which transition added three days to the quarter ended September 30, 2009), did not materially impact our product revenue as we manage our quarter of fiscal 2009 are based on our financial reporting period end.
-We believe the declines in the third quarters of fiscal 2007 and 2008 and in Europe in the third quarter of fiscal 2007 which delayed revenue recognition on certain orders until the second quarter of fiscal 2007.
-Product revenue in each of the first quarters of fiscal 2007 which delayed revenue recognition on certain orders until the second quarter of fiscal 2009 was essentially flat compared to the same periods in fiscal 2008, which we believe was due in part to adverse global economic conditions.
-Additionally, product revenue was lower in the first quarter of fiscal 2009 due to a delay in the availability of a new product which delayed revenue recognition on orders until the second quarter, as new support and subscription contracts have been entered into and existing customers have renewed their contracts.
-In the third quarter of fiscal 2009, we also benefited from an additional three days of services revenue amortization of approximately \$1.2 million due to our reporting period transition discussed above.
+Although a significant volume of shipments occur towards the end of each of our quarterly reporting periods, including during the quarter ended September 30, 2009, management believes that the transition from a fiscal quarter ending on the Sunday closest to the calendar quarter end, to a calendar quarter end basis (which transition added three days to the quarter ended September 30, 2009), did not materially impact our product revenue as we manage our quarter end sales cycle based on our financial reporting period end.
+We believe the declines in the third quarters of fiscal 2007 and 2008 and in Europe in the third quarter of fiscal 2009 are based on seasonality as discussed above.
+In the second quarter of fiscal 2007 product revenue increased in part due to an inventory shortage in the first quarter of fiscal 2007 which delayed revenue recognition on certain orders until the second quarter of fiscal 2007.
+Product revenue in each of the first two quarters of fiscal 2009 was essentially flat compared to the same periods in fiscal 2008, which we believe was due in part to adverse global economic conditions.
+Additionally, product revenue was lower in the first quarter of fiscal 2009 due to a delay in the availability of a new product which delayed revenue recognition on orders until the second quarter of fiscal 2009, combined, we believe, with adverse global economic conditions.
+Services revenue has generally increased sequentially each quarter, as new support and subscription contracts have been entered into and existing customers